-The aftermath of Covid-19 created a unique challenge for Fiscal 2022 in revenue and expenditure projections.
-While the global pandemic generated worldwide uncertainty, locally, City operations faced unprecedented issues.
-In turn, the challenge for this budget cycle was to meet requests for additional equipment and maintain staff salaries at a positive standpoint.
+The challenge for this budget cycle was to meet requests for additional equipment and maintain staff salaries at a positive standpoint.
 Due to conservative foresight, in recent years efforts to increase efficiencies and reduce costs have been ongoing by all departments.
 Still, it is becoming increasingly difficult to maintain the same level of service at the current funding levels and provide adequate compensation and benefits at market rates for employees.
 To remain adaptable, flexible, and responsive to the citizens of Lufkin, departments were given operating budget targets with little or no increase in funding.

 Sales tax revenues continued to be trending upwards to reflect a slight increase in economy movement.
 For the City of Lufkin, sales tax tends to be a greater source of revenue than property tax revenue.
+The City encourages local investments in the economy by supporting local business growth and thereby positively affecting the tax base of the community.